amasoudfam/AlgsQuest/README.md

 # AlgsQuest
-My notes on Algorithms, Machine Learning, and Data Science
+My notes about Algorithms, Machine Learning, and Data Science